Big-Life-Lab/PHES-ODM/README.md

   - Updated description of `WWMeasure` table, `unit` measure.
 These descriptions now reference gene or variant copies.
   - New `detected`: Gene copies or variant detected in the sampleGene or variant copies.
 Detected = 1.
 Gene or variant copiesNot detected = 0.
-  - New `porpVar`: Proportion of variant in sample.
+  - New `propVar`: Proportion of variant in sample.
   - `SiteMeasure` table, `type` variable
     - `wwBOD5c`, 5 day biochemical oxygen demand
     - `wwPtot`, Total phosphates